Beyond Medical Diagnostics: How Medical Multimodal Large Language Models Think in Space: Methods: SpatialMed

 Scores are determined as: 0 for unqualified, 1 for acceptable, and 2 for well-qualified QA pairs.
-Final inclusion in \textbf{SpatialMed} required an average score greater than 1.0, effectively filtering out samples where the spatial evidences are ambiguous or the reasoning path is non-interpretable by a human expert.
+Final inclusion in \textbf{SpatialMed} required an average score from three radiologists greater than 1.0, effectively filtering out samples where the spatial evidence is ambiguous or the reasoning path is non-interpretable by a human expert.
 This expert-driven bottleneck transforms \textbf{SpatialMed} from a synthetic dataset into a validated clinical instrument for measuring and attributing MLLM reliability, which makes the dataset more realistic and be aligned with the scope from the medical application.